Abul Barkat (economist)

-Abul Barkat (born September 27, 1954) is a Bangladeshi economist and a professor in the Department of Economics, University of Dhaka.
-In addition to his teaching, from 2009 to 2014 he was the former chairman of Janata Bank Ltd. He is the present elected president of the Bangladesh Economic Association.
+Abul Barkat (born September 27, 1954) is a Bangladeshi economist and a retired professor in the Department of Economics, University of Dhaka.
+In addition to his teaching, from 2009 to 2014 he was the former chairman of Janata Bank.
+He is the present elected president of the Bangladesh Economic Association.
 He is a freedom fighter.

 Early life and education

 Barkat was born on September 27, 1954, in Kushtia District to his parents Abul Quasem and Mst Nurun Nahar.
 Abul Barkat is the third child of his parents.
 His wife is Shahida Akhter.
 They have three daughters.
 Abul Barkat passed SSC exam from Kushtia Zilla School in 1970 and HSC from Kushtia Government College in 1973, both with first division with distinction.
 Abul Barkat graduated from Moscow Institute of National Economy, now Plekhanov Russian University of Economics in 1978 obtaining highest grades in all courses with honors first class and then completed a PhD from the same institute, in development economics in 1982.